Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 It’s one thing to fear for yourself.

-It’s another to fear for your unborn child—especially when so much is unknown.
+It’s another thing entirely to fear for your unborn child.

-That fear can be heavy.
+That fear can feel heavy.
 At times, even crippling.

 As a clinician, I also understood what was happening beneath the surface.